 The Somatic Nervous System (SNS) is your “voluntary” nervous system.
-It’s in charge of moving your skeletal muscles and joints (your body) and monitoring your skin.
+It's in charge of moving your skeletal muscles and joints (your body) and monitoring your skin.
 Give yourself a pat on the back.
-The movement of your arm is controlled by your SNS.
+The SNS is what controls the movement of your arm.

-The nerves in the SNS can be divided into two types of pathways: The sensory (“afferent”) pathway and the motor (“efferent”) pathway.
+The nerves in the SNS divide into two types of pathways: The sensory (“afferent”) pathway and the motor (“efferent”) pathway.
 Think of them like two sides of the highway.
-But, instead of traveling north and south, they travel to and from the Central Nervous System (CNS).
+But, instead of travelling north and south, they travel to and from the Central Nervous System (CNS).

-Somatic sensory (afferent) nerves are connected to receptors in your skin and muscles.
-They collect information about your surroundings, your body position, and general information about your wellbeing (like pressure, temperature, pain, etc.) and send it to your CNS along the sensory (afferent) pathway for processing.
+Somatic sensory (afferent) nerves connect to receptors in your skin and muscles.
+They collect information about your surroundings, your body position, and general information about your well-being (like pressure, temperature, pain, etc.) and send it to your CNS along the sensory (afferent) pathway for processing.

 The CNS receives this information and makes a decision about how the body will respond.
 Once the decision has been made, the CNS sends instructions to the appropriate place in the body using the motor (efferent) pathway.

 If you need help remembering the difference between afferent and efferent, remember, it takes effort to move your muscles.

 The Autonomic Nervous System (ANS) is your “involuntary” nervous system.
 It controls the organs found inside your chest, abdominal, and pelvic cavities.
 Ready to rock your next game of trivia?
 The technical name for organs is “viscera” – That's why you can also call the nerves in the ANS “visceral” pathways.